 Now, it’s good to arrange a professional boat survey for the hull and the motor before making a formal offer in order to avoid any potential surprises and to help negotiate a good price.
 If the seller offers a survey, don’t go for them.
 Instead, find someone on your own to stay on the safer side.
 Don’t sign an agreement of purchase until you have checked everything and are confidently ready to buy the boat.
 Regardless of the payment method, make paper copies of all the transactions involved.

 Once the purchase is completed, arrange for the insurance.
 In some cases, your tow vehicle’s insurance can be extended to cover a boat or trailer when transporting them back to Canada.
 At the border, do not stop at United States Customs.
 Instead, stop at Canada Customs and declare that you are importing the boat, including the value and selling price of the boat.
 Always tell the truth when asked questions, but know you don’t have to give any details they’re not asking for.

 Register Your New Import

 Once you and your new boat are back in Canada, it will be time to make sure that it’s properly registered.
 After all, the Canada Shipping Act of 2001 is very clear in stating that most commercial boats, as well as a lot of recreational ones, will need to be registered.
 And, when the time comes for you to import a boat from the USA and register it, we can help you out.
 Here at the National Vessel Registry Center Corp can provide you with all the necessary forms for you to carry it out properly.
-And, should you have any questions, don’t hesitate to reach out to us by calling +1 (800) 419-9569 or email us at email@example.com.
+And, should you have any questions, don’t hesitate to reach out to us by calling +1 (800) 419-9569 or emailing us at firstname.lastname@example.org.